lindgr3n/heroes-of-vue/docs/tutorial/README.md

 In our heroes component you notice it in `:key="index"` here we set the key attribute according to the index value.
 Would we remove the binding we would render `key="index"`instead of `key="0"`

 Here you also have the "typo" ;) It's called a shorthand.
-Will get into that in the next chapter.
+We'll get into that in the next chapter.

 ## Chapter five - Less is more